 You’d never just stroll past Egg Break if you weren’t looking for it which makes it one of London’s loveliest hidden gems.
 It sits on a corner just behind Notting Hill station nestled between West London’s iconic multicoloured houses.
-As their name suggests they have an egg heavy menu made in every way possible – from omelettes to Turkish eggs.
-From egg and bacon butties to hearty shakshuka.
+As their name suggests, they have an egg heavy menu with eggs made in every way possible – from omelettes to Turkish eggs, from egg and bacon butties to hearty shakshuka.
 If you want something sweet, you have to try the Nutella French toast.
 Go early.
 By 11 am there is usually a large queue.

 Why go?
-For breakfast near London’s iconic coloured houses.
+For breakfast in one of London’s loveliest areas.

 30 Uxbridge St, Kensington, London W8 7TA, www.eggbreak.com

 If you like eggs in the morning, Eggslut is the place for you.
 They first made a name for themselves in NYC and in the last year have brought their famous egg inspired breakfast to the UK.
-They’re most famous for their Fairfax sandwich which has soft buttery, scrambled eggs inside a fluffy brioche bun topped with cheddar, caramelized onion, They also do other flavours such as egg, cheese & bacon and egg, cheese & sausage.
+They’re most famous for their Fairfax sandwich which has soft buttery, scrambled eggs inside a fluffy brioche bun topped with cheddar, caramelized onion, They also do lots of other delicious sandwich combinations such as ‘The Gaucho’ which is strip steak, chimichurri and a fried egg or the egg salad with sliced eggs smothered in honey mustard aioli.
 Can be ordered to sit in or takeaway

 Why go?
 If you love eggs.